A critical component of any team, is communication.

 But the communication with the creatives in software goes beyond the engagement on new projects.
 It applies when you are trying to bring to life new features, or simply communicate on the day-to-day needs of an application.

-To help you understand the 'developer' way of communication, we sat down with our head of development Kyle Boucher, and asked him the questions you are asking yourself.
+To help you understand the 'developer' way of communication, we sat down with one of our senior developers, Kyle Boucher, and asked him the questions you are asking yourself.
 This article is the result of our chat with Kyle, and provides a framework for those wanting to get the most of their developers.

 Less interruption and more results: Emails are the best way to communicate with a dev team